glynastill/pg_jsonb_opx/README.md

 jsonb_opx
 =========

-Missing operators for jsonb in PostgreSQL 9.4, this may contain some errors and bad form so please test that it suits your requirements before using in any production scenario.
+Missing operators for jsonb in PostgreSQL 9.4, this may contain some errors and bad form as it's primarily just experimentation (i'm not a frequent C programmer; but everyone has to start somewhere right?).
+Please test that it suits your requirements before using in any production scenario.

 Provides
 --------

+The following behave like hstore 1.x operators, i.e. without nested jsonb traversal

 * deletion using **-** operator
   * jsonb_delete(jsonb, text)